Challan: E-challan

-Traffic eChallan
+Traffic e-challan

 Many Indian state governments have established a new challan system called e-challans.
 The e-challan system of India has been in vogue for almost a decade, starting to roll out in pilot phases from 2012 onward.
 The e-challan may be operated by PDAs, cell phones or e-Seva Kendras whose e-services include facility for payment of e-challans for traffic violation.
 They have also established web portals where one can check if their vehicle has any traffic offences registered against it.
 This website will detail the offence description, fine amount, user charges, and the total fine amount.
-In Coimbatore city the system started in October 2013 and service uses hand-held machines for Spot Fining System, which runs on a low cost platform named VIOLET (Violation Prevention and Regulation Enforcement), which runs of android-based tablets or cellular phone and is also integrated to a Bluetooth printer to dispatch receipts.
+In Coimbatore city the system started in October 2013 and service uses hand-held machines for Spot Fining System, which runs on a low cost platform named VIOLET (Violation Prevention and Regulation Enforcement), which runs on android-based tablets or cellular phones and is also integrated to a Bluetooth printer to dispatch receipts.

 Other initial cities where it started becoming operational included Ahmedabad, Chennai, Hyderabad, Bangalore, Uttar Pradesh, Delhi, Vijayawada etc., followed by Mumbai and Pune by mid 2015.